 1. Foreign Exchange Market (Forex)

-In this market, the asset being traded is currency and its relevant equivalent.
-Many derivative instruments like CFDs also get considered in this market.
+In this market, the asset traded is currency and its relevant equivalent.
+Many derivative instruments like CFDs are also get considered in this market.
 In the forex market, the settlement of trades can be in cash or non-cash, depending on the form, term of transactions, and market type.
 There are two types of markets here – Spot Market and Derivatives Currency Markets.
 For a derivatives market, a contract is

-- Options and Currency Swaps: All the currency transactions can be done on the exchange or the over-the-counter market, depending on the trader.
+- Options and Currency Swaps: All currency transactions can be done on the exchange or the over-the-counter market, depending on the trader.

 2. Credit market